Hotel Review

 As our visit coincided with the beginning of summer, we found the late evenings and early mornings a little cool but a fleece jumper or light puffer jacket would be sufficient when hanging out in the communal area.

 Staff are available at reception every day from early morning until approximately 6.00pm.
-There is an after hours phone number to call in an event of an emergency.
+There is an after hours phone number to call in the event of an emergency.

 Breakfast can be provided for an additional $25 per person.
 This can be booked before or on arrival.